 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Norway, Switzerland, and Iceland.
-This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to know about these regulations – they’re there to support you if something goes wrong with your flight.
-They make sure you’re not abandoned when your trip arrangements don’t work out.
+These regulations also cover airlines from Switzerland, Iceland, and Norway.
+This means if you’re flying with any airline within, to, or from Europe, you probably have these rights.
+It’s good to understand these laws – they exist to assist you if problems occur with your flight.
+They make sure you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-La Compagnie isn’t always responsible when flights are delayed or cancelled.
-Occasionally, situations arise that the airline has no control over, like severe weather conditions or unforeseen issues.
+La Compagnie isn’t always at fault when flights are delayed or cancelled.
+At times, things happen that the airline can’t control, like severe weather conditions or unexpected problems.

-For example, if there’s unexpected severe weather, an urgent situation at the airport, or air traffic controllers go on strike, La Compagnie cannot be held accountable.
-These are called “extraordinary circumstances” that the airline has no control over.
+For example, if there’s an abrupt major weather event, an airport emergency, or air traffic controllers go on strike, La Compagnie is not liable.
+These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these events take place, you likely won’t get any compensation.
-The airline isn’t viewed as doing anything wrong when these unexpected issues come up.
+When these situations occur, you probably won’t get any compensation.
+The airline isn’t seen as doing anything wrong when these unexpected issues occur.